swests/NodeRedUiAlarm/README.md

 The repo is built on the code from Manzn, with additions from Benmprojects and kmycek.
 It was not operational for me.
 PIN validation logic wasn't working and was required to ARM - not what I wanted.
 Feel free to create a new issue or pull request here if you downloaded code from my repo.
 The corresponding HA thread https://community.home-assistant.io/t/node-red-ui-alarm-panel-for-yet-another-take-on-an-alarm-system

 ## Installation
-TO allow Node Red UI alarm to talk to Yet another Alarm Panel you will need to turn on MQTT in YAAP and turn on Override Code.
+To allow Node Red UI alarm to talk to Yet another Alarm Panel you will need to turn on MQTT in YAAP and turn on Override Code.

 1. Install Node Red then under the addon add port 1880 to the Network section.
 Press save.
 2. Open Node Red then from the hamburger menu goto manage palette then click install tab then type node-red-dashboard.
 Click install on node-red-dashboard.